Marwa and al-Majnun al-Faransi: Story

-This type of love is known in Arabic culture as “Virgin Love” (Arabic: حب عذري), because the lovers never married or made love.
+This type of love is known in Arabic culture as “Virgin Love” (Arabic: حب عذري), because the lovers never married or had sex.
 Other famous Virgin Love stories are the stories of Qays and Lubna, Kuthair and Azza, Layla and Majnun and Antarah ibn Shaddad.
 His observations on the flight of his dove and of a desert Eagle led him to write poems on flying and dreams of taking Marwa in the air with him.
 In the late 19th Century, it inspired a Frenchman, Pierre-Louis Maillard, to closely observe the birds in Cairo.
 Maillard became known as "Majnoun al Faransy" (lit.
 "The Mad Man of France").